ttres/web-demo-wiki/Home.md

 **STEP 4 - Create an ElastiCache Memcached Cluster**

-We use ElastiCache to resolve the session sharing issue between multiple web servers.
-In the ElastiCache console, launch an ElastiCache cluster with Memcached (just 1 single node is enough) and obtain the endpoint information.
-Please make sure that the security group being used on the ElastiCache cluster allows inbound connection from your EC2 instance.
+We use the ElastiCache service for session sharing between multiple web servers.
 In PHP, you can use either the php-memcached, php-memcache, or php-redis module to handle sessions.
 In this step, you only need to practise one of the following three options.

 **(Option 1) Using php-memcached**

+In the ElastiCache console, launch an ElastiCache cluster with Memcached (just 1 single node is enough) and obtain the endpoint information.
+Please make sure that the security group being used on the ElastiCache cluster allows inbound connection from your EC2 instance.

 On the web server, install the php-memcached module: